Accident at work claims - FAQs

 Will I need to go to court if I claim for an accident at work?

-If a case is brought to court it is usually because the defendant does not accept responsibility for the accident and refuses to pay compensation.
+If a work accident case is brought to court it is usually because the defendant does not accept responsibility for the accident and refuses to pay accident at work compensation.
 Alternatively, they might accept liability but not agree with the level of compensation required.
-It is then the responsibility of the judge to decide an appropriate level of compensation, but these cases are rare.
+It is then the responsibility of the judge to decide an appropriate level of work injury compensation, but these cases are rare.

-Can I make a compensation claim on behalf of somebody who died in a workplace accident?
+Can I make an injury at work compensation claim on behalf of somebody who died in a workplace accident?

-It is possible to launch a claim on behalf of somebody who dies in a workplace accident, and often claims are brought by the widow or partner of the deceased.
+It is possible to launch an injury at work claim on behalf of somebody who dies in a workplace accident, and often claims are brought by the widow or partner of the deceased.
 The executor of the deceased can also claim work accident compensation on behalf of the deceased.

 Will I be required to undergo a medical examination?